Rouen Normandy, France Travel Guide

 Even if you do not need a visa, carry specific documents, as immigration officers may request them.

 Your passport must be valid for valid for a minimum of three months after your intended departure date from the Schengen Area.
-It must also have been issued within the last 10 years and contain at least two blank pages for stamps.
+It must additionally have been issued within the last 10 years and contain at least two blank pages for stamps.

 Proof of your intent to leave the Schengen Region within the permitted timeframe is often required.
 This can be a confirmed flight, train, or bus ticket.